ferreiro/swift/README.md

-Starting Learning Swift 3 Junio 2015 at 01:34am

 # Swift

+*Starting Learning Swift 3 Junio 2015 at 01:34am*

-Programming language created by Chris Lattner and launch in 2014 by Apple.
+**Swift** is a programming language created by Chris Lattner and launch in 2014 by Apple.

-**Features:**
+### Highlight Features:

 1. Cross platform (Ios, MacOsx, AppleWatch).
 2. Perfect for Functional programming.
+3. Beautiful Syntax / Easy to Learn.
+4. Inspired by other languages (Lisp, Python, Ruby, Rust...)

 ## Theory

-Basics:
+### Basics:

 - [Variables and Types](./Theory/Basics/VariablesAndTypes.md)
 - [Loops](./Theory/Basics/Loops.md)